Skip to content

 ToolCommandPurpose

-Clientyarn client <command>Manage OIDC client applications
+Clientpnpm client <command>Manage OIDC client applications

-Keysyarn keys <command>Manage JWKS signing keys
+Keyspnpm keys <command>Manage JWKS signing keys

-Systemdyarn systemd <command>Generate and manage systemd services
+Systemdpnpm systemd <command>Generate and manage systemd unit files

 Manage OIDC/OAuth2 client registrations.